spectral-cockpit/opusreader2/README.md

 ## Background

-This package has grown out of {opusreader} made by Pierre Roudier and Philipp Baumann. {opusreader} works, but not for all OPUS files.
-It implements a reverse engineered logic, that assigns byte offsets to read different data blocks in the OPUS binary file.
+This package is a major rework of {opusreader} made by Pierre Roudier and Philipp Baumann. {opusreader} works, but not for all OPUS files.
+This precessor package relies on a particular reverse engineered logic.
+Particularly, the assignment of spectral data types (i.e., single channel reflectance vs. final result spectrum), was buggy because the CO2 peak ratio was used as a heuristic.
+Also, byte offsets from three letter strings were directly used to read specific data and assign block types.
 This is not 100% robust and causes some read failures in edge cases.

 The new package parses the file header for assigning spectral blocks.